will-hanabi-bot/rust-bot/README.md

 ## Bot features

-- Supports all the basic variants (Black, Rainbow, Prism, Pink, Brown + their blends), Critical Fours, and Clue Starved.
+- Supports all the basic variants (Black, Rainbow, White, Prism, Pink, Brown + blends), Critical Fours, and Clue Starved.
 - Takes notes during the game on what it thinks each player knows about their own hand.
 - Can replay completed games on hanab.live and offer suggested actions.

-This was mainly an experiment to see if Rust was a good language for me (it isn't), so feature parity with my other bot is very unlikely.
+This was mainly an experiment to see if Rust was a good language for me (it isn't), so future development will be limited.

 ## Running locally